milkschen/chaintools/README.md

-# chaintools: utilities for the genomic chain format
+# chaintools_bio: utilities for the genomic chain format

 This toolkit provides utilities to process whole-genome maps in the ([chain format](https://genome.ucsc.edu/goldenPath/help/chain.html)).